scholacantorum/public-site/sing/index.md

  <p>Schola Cantorum aspires to be as diverse as Silicon Valley.
 Our ranks include working professionals, artists, entrepreneurs, retirees, and college students.
 Schola Cantorum is a supportive and inclusive ensemble that welcomes people of all ages, ethnicities, orientations, and backgrounds.</p>
   </li>
    <li><b>When and where are rehearsals?</b>
-    <p>Weekly rehearsals are held on Monday evenings from 7:15 to approximately 10:00 pm at the <a href="https://www.google.com/maps/place/Los+Altos+United+Methodist+Church/@37.3604399,-122.1163995,14z/data=!4m13!1m7!3m6!1s0x808fb13b09db205b:0x3cb6a0075024dc76!2s655+Magdalena+Ave,+Los+Altos,+CA+94024!3b1!8m2!3d37.3604399!4d-122.09889!3m4!1s0x808fb13baf46a387:0xcfbef6958c3a62d!8m2!3d37.3604399!4d-122.09889" target="_blank">Los Altos United Methodist Church</a>.
+    <p>Weekly rehearsals are held on Monday evenings from 7:30 to approximately 10:00 pm at the <a href="https://www.google.com/maps/place/Los+Altos+United+Methodist+Church/@37.3604399,-122.1163995,14z/data=!4m13!1m7!3m6!1s0x808fb13b09db205b:0x3cb6a0075024dc76!2s655+Magdalena+Ave,+Los+Altos,+CA+94024!3b1!8m2!3d37.3604399!4d-122.09889!3m4!1s0x808fb13baf46a387:0xcfbef6958c3a62d!8m2!3d37.3604399!4d-122.09889" target="_blank">Los Altos United Methodist Church</a>.
 There are also one or two additional rehearsals during the week immediately preceding a concert, which will be announced as the concert approaches, as well as one or two Saturday retreats, usually in September and February.</p>
   </li>
   <li><b>How often does Schola perform?</b>
     <p>Schola performs four full concerts each year and gives one or two performances of each concert.
-Typically, we sing a concert at the end of October/beginning of November, a holiday concert in mid-December, a concert at the beginning of March, and a final concert towards the end of May.</p>
+Typically, we sing a concert at the end of October/beginning of November, a holiday concert in mid-December, a concert at the beginning of March, and a final concert towards the end of May or early June.</p>
   </li>
   <li><b>Where does Schola Cantorum perform?</b>
     <p>We usually perform in the northern part of Santa Clara County (such as Palo Alto and Los Altos), with occasional performances elsewhere in the Bay Area.
 Past venues have included Stanford Memorial Church, Mission Santa Clara, and the Cathedral Basilica of St. Joseph in San Jose.</p>